A Practical Guide to Shamanism

 3. Can you tell me what shamanism is?

 The person you are speaking with should be able to talk about the modality with nuance, grace and depth.
 However, it is important to realize that shamanism is NOT “talk therapy.”
-Still, you often need your shamanic practitioner to recount detailed information to you so good communication skills are an asset.
+Still, you often need your shamanic practitioner to recount detailed information to you so good communication skills are a big asset.

 4. Could you please describe what a session is like and how long it will take?